john-david3/CountryChecklist/roadmap.md

   - Possibly display these cities on the larger world map as well (may not look good)
 - When a country is selected as being visited, it should be coloured in
   - What colours?
 Flags?
+- Logged-in users have persisted data.
+Logged-out users only get sessions

 ## Technologies
 - Frontend Visualiser - React
 - Backend for handling operations - Go
 - Database for storing information - PostgreSQL
+- JSON to parse information between React and Go?